D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: D2D Link Reliability in Grouped RA

-So far, we can assert that the intra-group D2D connections are not always reliable, especially for large groups.
+We can assert that the D2D connections are not always reliable, especially for large groups.
 Furthermore, there is a critical mass of the group size that dramatically reduces the D2D link reliability to a poor level.
-On the one hand, as Fig.~\ref{fig:d2d_reliability} suggests, if D2D devices are clustered into groups of limited sizes, an ultra-high reliability can still be achieved.
-On the other hand, an unnecessarily small group size will reduce the efficiency of grouped RA.
-The optimal size can be identified as a trade-off that depends on various factors including the context information of the sensors, especially the D2D channel states, which must be obtained through device measurements.
-During the group initialization phase, due to the lack of D2D CSI, an optimal clustering is usually hard to achieve.
-To demonstrate the impact of CSI estimation error on initial clustering performance, we conducted numerical simulations under the reference scenario of urban coverage for massive connection \cite{3gpp2015study}, with over 8000 synchronized sensors organized in 50 clusters connected through BLE links for grouped RA.
+On the one hand, as suggested by Fig.~\ref{fig:d2d_reliability}, if D2D devices are clustered into groups of limited sizes, an ultra-high reliability is still achievable.
+On the other hand, having unnecessarily small groups will reduce the efficiency of GRA.
+Therefore, the optimal size can be identified as a trade-off that depends on various factors including the context information of sensors, especially the D2D CSI, which must be obtained through device measurements.
+For the initial clustering, due to the lack of D2D CSI, the optimum is usually hard to achieve.
+To demonstrate the impact of CSI estimation error on initial clustering performance, we conducted a simulation campaign under the reference scenario of urban coverage considering massive connection~\cite{3gpp2015study}, with over $8000$ synchronized sensors organized in $50$ clusters connected through BLE for D2D-GRA.